USA tops Greece 108-86, moves to 4-0 in World Cup tune-up games | eKathimerini.com

 “They let up a little bit, for sure,” Walkup said.
 “We’re aware of that.
 We’re not tricking ourselves.”

-Among the NBA faces in attendance on the US side were Orlando coach Jamahl Mosley (who has Magic players Paolo Banchero, Moritz Wagner and Franz Wagner playing in Abu Dhabi this weekend) and Brooklyn general manager Sean Marks.
-Walker Kessler was the first sub off the US bench, in part because of Greece’s size, and all 12 American players had gotten into the game by the first possession of the second quarter.
+USA: Among the NBA faces in attendance were Orlando coach Jamahl Mosley (who has Magic players Paolo Banchero, Moritz Wagner and Franz Wagner playing in Abu Dhabi this weekend) and Brooklyn general manager Sean Marks.
+Walker Kessler was the first sub off the U.S. bench, in part because of Greece’s size, and all 12 American players had gotten into the game by the first possession of the second quarter.

 The starting lineup for the Americans has been the same now in all four exhibitions: Jalen Brunson, Bridges, Edwards, Brandon Ingram and Jackson Jr. Kerr has tinkered with other combinations in practices, just in case, but that first group hasn’t changed on game days.

-Greece plays Germany on Saturday in Abu Dhabi in its last pre-World Cup game while the US faces Germany on Sunday in Abu Dhabi, the final World Cup tune-up for both teams.
-[AP]
+Greece: Plays Germany on Saturday in Abu Dhabi in its last pre-World Cup game.

+USA: Plays Germany on Sunday in Abu Dhabi, the final World Cup tune-up for both teams.